mmbman/Katagiri/1979-06-11-Fukanzazengi-Talk-3.md

 And then, when they completely weed out on their territory – they don’t know what to do.
 So there is only death to wait for; that’s all.
 All they have to do is just to wait for their death.

 Can you imagine this?
 If the people don’t offer the food, they can survive, because they can stop their breath for many hours.
 Yes, they can do that.
-Still there is a possibility to survive.
-So, it’s not necessary to struggle for their life.
+Still there is a possibility to survive, so it’s not necessary to struggle for their life.
 Just be there.
 No more weeds come up.
 Very clean.
 But they don’t know what to do.
 Just wait for their death; that’s all.

 Here is a very good example in Japan.
 This is a recent news story of one of the famous Japanese actors, who was interested in business.
 He cherished for a long time some project he really wanted.
 He waited for the chance to do it.
 He got a chance; he started to do that business project.
 Finally, he *finished*.
 Perfectly finished.
 Risking his whole life – he did it!
 Everyone respected it: wonderful job, perfect.
 But finally, he didn’t know what to do *next*.
 And then... can you imagine what would happen?
 He committed suicide.
 Why?
 He must be happy, because he did it!
 But he committed suicide.
 Why?
 People didn’t understand this.

 That is a really good example.
 This is not only Buddhists, this is really human life.
 If you really want to do something, to completely weed out and be successful in any kind of business or Buddhist practice – if you want to live in a paradise – you can do it.
 But, this is not the final goal Buddha mentions.
 Because, if you do it, there is still confusion.
 You don’t know what to do.
 Finally, there is nothing to do.
 After reaching that highest level, you have nothing to do, because that highest level is nothing but something in the dualistic world.
 The highest level is a certain level opposed to the lowest level.
 So it’s always the dualistic world.
-So if you reach the highest level in the dualistic world, still there is confusion.
+If you reach the highest level in the dualistic world, still there is confusion.

-Or another confusion is, by way of having reached the highest level, and having stayed with that highest level, they have nothing to do; just enjoy themselves.
+Or another confusion is, by way of having reached the highest level and having stayed with that highest level, they have nothing to do; just enjoy themselves.
 And all they have to do is just to wait for death.

 That is what is called *dullness*.
 In other words, too much *pride*.
 “I *finished*.
 My task is done.
 So, at any time, any where, I can die.”
 So you can wait for death in peace and harmony, without having the weeds.
-But this is called dullness, because that high spirit is just one of the lifestyles in the dualistic world.
+But this is called *dullness*, because that high spirit is just one of the lifestyles in the dualistic world.
 It’s not completely happiness.

 #### 29:00